 BEST TIME TO GO TO MUI NE AND PHAN THIET

-If you are concern about the weather, the best time to go to Mui Ne is between November and March.
+If you are concerned about the weather, the best time to go to Mui Ne is between November and March.
 The sun will be shiny and the sky will stay clear.
 You definitely want to avoid the typhoon season as it will hinder many activities that you would want to do.

 TOP THINGS TO DO IN MUI AND PHAN THIET